jrandj/aws-security-specialty/README.md

     * The infrastructure can be setup to scale as needed.

-    * Amazon CloudFront can block traffic based on specific countries (using whitelists or blacklists).You can also use Origin Access Identity to restrict access to your S3 bucket using CloudFront URLs.
+    * Amazon CloudFront can block traffic based on specific countries (using whitelists or blacklists).
+You can also use Origin Access Identity to restrict access to your S3 bucket using CloudFront URLs.
 Route53 provides Alias Record Sets to redirect your traffic to an Amazon CloudFront distribution, or to a different Elastic Load Balancer with higher capacity E2 instances running WAFs or other security tools.

     * Alerts can be configured based on abnormal network traffic.